-1 Jn 9, 37 ff.
-3 Ct 4, 16.
-Your flowers are always plentiful in other peoples' gardens.
-But as for me, I have no flowers in my garden.
+&lt;sup>1 Jn 9, 37 ff.
+Ct 4, 16.

+flowers in my garden.
 I trampled your uprooted flowers underfoot.
 I have allowed them to be consumed by the sweltering heat.
 I have produced brambles.
-They have formed a part of the crown of thorns which stained my Saviour's head with blood.
+They have formed a part of the crown of thorns which stained my a part of the crown of thorns which stained my Saviour's head with blood.